25th October 2019

 However, excess oil may also be a sign of dehydration.
 When the skin is not properly hydrated, it over-produces oil to lubricate itself and protect against the elements.
 If you also experience dehydration and flaking skin, it’s possible you may have combination skin, dehydrated skin or sensitised skin.

 One of the key steps towards treating oily skin is keeping it hydrated.
 You might think that because your skin is producing too much oil, the last thing you need is extra moisture.
 In actual fact, keeping your skin properly hydrated can help to reduce oil production.

 Washing your face with an oil cleanser can also help to pull excess oil out of the skin better than a water-based cleanser.
 Using a toner or serum formulated with chemical exfoliants like glycolic acid and lactic acid can help to eat away dead skin cells before they block your pores.

 Using a spot treatment with benzoyl peroxide, tea tree oil or salicylic acid can help heal active breakouts, however, these ingredients can also make your skin more sensitive to the sun – so be extra vigilant with your SPF.

-The Poko Soothing Serum is specially formulated to treat oily and combination skin types, with aloe and vegetable glycerin to keep skin hydrated, CBD to soothe inflammation and tea tree oil to fight acne-causing bacteria.
+The Poko Soothing Serum is specially formulated to treat oily and combination skin types, with aloe to soothe skin while tea tree oil works to fights bacteria and keep your pores clear.

 What does it look like?
 Does your skin feel tight and dry if you don’t moisturise straight after cleansing?
 Are you constantly battling flaky, scaly, peeling skin regardless of the season?
 Does your concealer always settle into your flaky patches by the end of the day?
 If these problems sound familiar, you probably have dry skin.